István Bethlen: World War Two

-Increasingly shunted into political obscurity, Bethlen stood out as one of the few voices in Hungary to be actively opposed to an alliance with Nazi Germany.
-As it became apparent that Germany was going to lose the Second World War, Bethlen attempted to negotiate a separate peace with the Allied powers.
 By the spring of 1945, most of Hungary had fallen to the advancing Soviet troops.
 The communists, who returned with the Soviets, immediately began their scheme to take over the country.
 They saw the aging Bethlen as a threat, a man who could unite the political forces against them.
 That made the Soviets arrest him in March 1945.
 Soon afterward, Bethlen was taken to Moscow, where he died in prison on 5 October 1946.